mrdexters1/upwork-ai/README.md

 - Unanswered invites – instead, report total invites sent (e.g., “24 invites sent → many freelancers already engaged”).
 - No hires (null) yet on this job – that means the job is still open; SKIP THIS as a red flag at all.
 - If metrics.hiresOnThisJob ≥ 1, mark “Already hired on this job” as Red flag #1 (critical) and lower the hire probability accordingly.

 Always evaluate budget fairness vs. the client’s history:

-- Hourly jobs: compare budget.min/max to metrics.avgHourlyPaid.
+- Hourly jobs: compare `budget.min/max` to `metrics.avgHourlyPaid`.

--- Underbudget if budget.max < 0.9 × avgHourlyPaid.
+  - Underbudget if `budget.max < 0.9 × avgHourlyPaid`
--- Fair if avgHourlyPaid falls within the range or within ±10%.
+  - Fair if `avgHourlyPaid` falls within the range or within ±10%
--- Generous if budget.min ≥ 1.1 × avgHourlyPaid.
+  - Generous if `budget.min ≥ 1.1 × avgHourlyPaid`

 - Fixed-price: compare the job’s indicated amount (if any) to metrics.avgProjectValue or metrics.totalSpent / metrics.hiresTotal (spend per hire) when available.
 - If clearly under budget, highlight strongly as a red flag even if other signals are good.

 Prefer freelancer benefit: a client with good reviews but consistently low pay should still be considered unattractive.